 3. Chanderi Silk Dupatta

 Just a Chanderi dupatta can add sheen and luxury to your outfit and is one of the classiest dupattas you can own.
 They originate from a small town called Chanderi in Madhya Pradesh and are known for their elegance and simplicity.
 Chanderi dupattas come in a mix of fabrics and have variants like chanderi silk, cotton, etc. These are lightweight yet celebratory because of the golden zari work.
-You can wear these with dresses made from cotton, linen, zari, tussar silk, etc.
+You can wear these with dresses made from cotton, linen, zari, tussar silk, etc. Knot or tuck this dupatta in to add dimension to your shape and create a trendy look.
+Complement it with suitable jewelry.

 4. Banarasi Silk Dupatta